domainmod/domainmod/README.md

     If you used git to retrieve the source code in the previous step, just change to the directory where you ran the git command and your files are already waiting for you in a folder called /domainmod/.
 Feel free to rename this folder to whatever you want.

-    If you downloaded the source code in the previous step, you will now need to upload the archive to your server and then unpack it into the folder where you wish to install.
+    If you downloaded the source code in the previous step, you will now need to upload the archive to your server and then unpack it into the folder where you wish to install (or unpack it and then upload it, whichever you prefer).

 2. Create a MySQL database that will be used to store DomainMOD's data.